smartdevicelink/sdl_evolution/proposals/nnnn-remote-control-seat.md

 Policy:

 - Policies need to support new ModuleTypes (`SEAT`)
-- SDL need to transfer RPCs with new parameters to appropriate vehicle's module.
+- SDL need to transfer RPCs with new parameters to appropriate vehicle modules.
 The response resultCode depends on vehicle's result of processing.

 ## Alternatives considered